cesarZubillaga/artillar/README.md

 Those values are displayed with two types of graphics (bars and radar) and a table, and you can add/delete those graphics with simple interface.

-### TODOs!
-  - New interface for preparing and running tests.
-  - Display the rest of the data available thanks to [Artillery] reports.

 ### Tech

 Artillar uses a number of open source projects to work properly: